PIE vs PIH vs Melasma: The Complete Hyperpigmentation Guide for Brown & Black Skin

 Treating PIH on Dark Skin

-PIH responds to tyrosinase inhibitors that block melanin production.
+PIH responds to tyrosinase regulators that may help reduce melanin production.
 Safe ingredients include:

 • Kojic acid (1-2%): Effective brightener, safe at proper concentrations